-In addition to managing your business hierarchy, location attributes, security and authentication; Metro Foundation facilitates the free movement of data in and out of the platform, and seamlessly between modules.
+Foundation manages your business hierarchy, location attributes, security and authentication as well as facilitating the free movement of data in and out of the platform, and seamlessly between other Metro modules.
 Should you add another module to your current Metro technology set, existing data is used to minimise configuration/setup time and accelerate the go-live of each module.
 The value of having ‘one version of the truth’ extends further than accuracy, agility and cost alone.
 For example, data held within the Employee Management module can be used to target communications or tasks based on the availability, skill sets, workload and capacity of an individual within a store.

 Discover more about each module by selecting from the tabs below:

 Ensuring secure access to Metro is of vital importance.
 Users can authenticate using various methods ranging from straightforward user names and passwords (these being checked against an authorised list) to the use of Active Directory (AD), Active Directory Federation Services (ADFS) and Lightweight Directory Access Protocol (LDAP).
 Single Sign On (SSO) tokens can also be used.

 The Hierarchy within metro is used to set up the organisational relationships of your business.
 For example, Head Office – Regions – Areas – Departments – Roles – Locations – Users – Etc. Fully configurable and with the ability to ‘drag and drop’ groups for instant updates, organisations can quickly and easily replicate, change and maintain how it is organised from an operational perspective.

 Each metro user account is assigned a role (or multiple roles).
 The roll(s) determine the user’s level within the metro hierarchy.
 Each role is set with security permissions that allow the user to see only the relevant functions available to their level and position.